There’s enough information to write a book on the development of the Trust. This section simply sets out a brief synopsis.

 The wealth of the Trust at this time was still very low; reflecting the long term impact of investing in Consols and also because further property had been sold off.
 In 1977 the Trust’s gross income was £16,429 and after costs there was net income of £9,880 available to distribute to the beneficiaries.
 Its assets were worth £340,000, around £1.9m at today’s prices.

-The increase in wealth has meant a change in the way that the Trust is managed.
-The scale of its investments and the complexity in managing the properties and particularly the potential developments of land has meant that it has become more business-like.
-As there is limited discretion in what Trustees can do with the net income their most important responsibility is how the assets are managed and the maximum returns generated within an acceptable level of risk.
-This has inevitably required more from the trustees and the requirement for relevant financial and property skills.
+The increase in wealth meant a change in the way that the Trust was managed.
+The scale of its investments and the complexity in managing the properties and particularly the potential developments of land meant that it became more business-like.
+With limited discretion in what Trustees can do with the net income their most important responsibility became managing the assets and maximising returns generated within an acceptable level of risk.
+This has inevitably required more from the Trustees and the requirement for relevant financial and property skills.

-The major activity at present is the development of 63 acres of land south of Saumur Way and bordering onto Europa Way.
-Along with other land owners, the Charity of Thomas Oken & Nicholas Eyffler and a private family trust, the Trust is part of the Europa Way Consortium.
-The total site of 97 acres obtained planning permission in 2015.
-Because of complications regarding planning conditions to be met the consortium has teamed up with a Catesby Property Group, a Warwick based company, to put in the necessary infrastructure to enable the sites to sold in serviced parcels of the size that housebuilders most value.
-These parcels have now all been sold, although there is still infrastructure work to be completed.
+The major practical developments over the past two decades have been the sale of two land holdings for residential development.
+The largest and most complex was 63 acres of land south of Myton School/Saumur Way and bordering onto Europe Way.
+The Trust, along with other land owners, the Charity of Thomas Oken and Nicholas Eyffler and a private family trust set up the Europa Way Consortium in 2000.
+The total site of 97 acres finally obtained a useable planning permission in 2015.
+Because of complications of the planning permission and the market conditions at the time the consortium teamed up with Catesby Property Group to put in the necessary infrastructure to enable the site to be sold in serviced parcels of the size that housebuilder most valued.
+The 4 parcels were sold between 2018 and 2020.
+The work for the infrastructure on the site, and the major road work widening part of Europa Way, commenced in 2018 and finished in 2023.
+As part of the overall development 18 acres was given to Warwickshire County Council for education purposes and over 20 acres of park, play areas and allotments was given to Warwick Districted Council.

-The Trust has also recently sold 15 acres of land bordering the south of Hampton Magna for residential development.
+The second holding was the much simpler sale of 15 acres of land bordering the south of Hampton Magna in 2018.

-The full proceeds from the sale of these 2 land holdings will still take a few years to be fully received but will mark another step change for the Trust.
-Its assets will increase significantly.
-This money will have to remain in the endowment fund for reinvestment – it can’t be distributed to beneficiaries – but it will help to grow the income that can be distributed.
+The money raised from the two sales had to remain in the endowment fund for reinvestment – it couldn’t be distributed to beneficiaries – but it helps to grow the income that can be distributed.